NativeScript/markdown-snippet-injector/README.md

         <snippet id='sum-snippet'/>
 ```

-After the first generation your snippets will be wrapped around the snippet notation you have been provided.
+If you set `-w` flag your snippets will be wrapped around the snippet notation you have been provided.
 This way when you update your snipet source - the `markdown-snippet-injector` will reflect the changes in your markdown as well.

 Example:

+`mdinject -w --root=<path-to-source-code> --docsroot=<path-to-docs>`

 main.css
 ```